Logo Copyright © 2007 NCCG - All Rights Reserved

 • (2) The Johannine Writings (comprising his Gospel, three Epistles, and Apocalypse); and

-• (3) The Remainder (Matthew, Mark and Luke - the Synoptists, with James, and Peter).
+• (3) The Remainder (Matthew, Mark and Luke - the Synoptists, with James, Jude and Peter).

-The Johannine writings so baffled the post-apostolic fathers that they were nearly excluded from the Carthaginian (Protestant) canon which we use today.
+The Johannine writings so baffled the later post-apostolic fathers that they were nearly excluded from the Carthaginian (Protestant) canon which we use today [1].
 And had they been excluded, a vital clue to the meaning of the Firstborn Besorah (Gospel) might have been irretrievably lost, with the Apostle's writings probably being lumped together with the various Gnostic and semi-Gnostic epigrapha.
-Yet the Ruach Elohim (Spirit of God) prevailed, even at that dark poto-Catholic time, and the Johannine scriptures have been handed down to us, awaiting an age in which they might be properly interpreted and understood.
+Yet the Ruach Elohim (Spirit of God) prevailed, even at that dark proto-Catholic time, and the Johannine scriptures have been handed down to us, awaiting an age in which they might once again be properly interpreted and understood.

-Were we to sum up the Johannine writings, we might perhaps be justified in using two descriptive words which convey something of their essence: mystery and concealment, to the extent that the Apostle almost rubs it in, taunting the willfilly unspiritual and hinting to those who desire to go deeper, in which well they may plunge their buckets to find the refreshing waters of the firstborn.
-Today I want to principally delve into the Johannine Epistles which are probably the youngest of the New Testament writings, being the last to be penned, probably at the end of the first century or the beginning of the second.
-As such they leave us the last authentic record of what the New Testament Community (Church) was like before the apostles were all removed and a new generation of leaders succeeded to the Apostolic See.
+Were we to sum up the Johannine writings, we might perhaps be justified in using two descriptive words which convey something of their essence: mystery and concealment, to the extent that the Apostle almost rubs it in, taunting the willfully unspiritual and hinting to those who desire to go deeper, in which well they may plunge their buckets to find the refreshing waters of the firstborn.
+Today I want to principally delve into the three short Johannine Epistles or Letters which are probably the youngest of the New Testament writings, being the last to be penned, probably at the end of the first century or the beginning of the second.
+As such they leave us the last authentic record of what the New Testament Community (Church) was like before the apostles were all removed and a new generation of leaders succeeded them.
 Thus were we to arrange the Bible chronologically then without a doubt the Third Epistle would conclude the volume that we call 'The Bible'.

 One unusual feature of John is that from time to time he addresses us directly, departing momentarily from his third-person narrative style: